MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 }
 ```

 The `subscribeUser()` function sets up a timer that will locate the reference object by reading it from storage.
 If the reference object was found we can continue the conversation with the user.
-Continue Conversation lets the bot proactively send messages to a conversation or user that its already communicated with.
+Continue Conversation lets the bot proactively send messages to a conversation or user that it has already communicated with.

 ---